Time Sharing Option: History

+System (RAX), Conversational Programming System (CPS), Conversational Remote Batch Entry (CRBE) and Conversational Remote Job Entry (CRJE) for S/360.
+These either ran user programs only in an interpreter or had no ability to run user programs at all, only to edit, retrieve and submit batch jobs.

+In addition, universities had written time sharing systems both for the 360/67, e.g., Michigan Terminal System (MTS), and for systems prior to S/360, e.g. Compatible Time-Sharing System (CTSS).

-When it was originally introduced in 1971, IBM considered time-sharing an "optional feature", as compared to standard batch processing, and hence offered TSO as an option for OS/360 MVT.
-With the introduction of MVS in 1974, IBM made it a standard component of their top-end mainframe operating system.
+When it was introduced in 1971, IBM considered time-sharing an "optional feature", as compared to standard batch processing, and hence offered TSO as an option for OS/360 MVT.
+Originally, TSO assigned each user to a TSO region during logon, and used swapping to a swap dataset to allow users to share regions; this remained true for SVS.
+IBM used Telecommunications Access Method (TCAM) for terminal I/O until Selectable Unit 13 (TSO/VTAM) added VTAM2 as an alternate access method in MVS.

+With the introduction of MVS in 1974, IBM made TSO a standard component of their top-end mainframe operating system.
+MVS did away with TSO regions and TSO swap data sets; each user had a separate address space, and swapping became the responsibility of the underlying supervisor rather than TSO.

 TSO/E ("Time Sharing Option/Extensions") is a set of extensions to the original TSO.
 TSO/E is a base element of z/OS.
 Before z/OS, TSO Extensions (TSO/E) was an element of OS/390 and was a licensed program for the MVS and MVS/ESA System Products.
-Since all z/OS installations usually have both TSO and TSO/E functions installed, it is normal to refer to both TSO and TSO/E as "TSO".
+Since all z/OS installations have both TSO and TSO/E functions installed, it is normal to refer to both TSO and TSO/E as "TSO".

-When first released, TSO module names always had the "prefix" IKJ, plus the second and third letters of the associated pre-TSO functional group (IEA = original functional group of "supervisor", hence a TSO module name of IKJEAxxx, IEB = original functional group of "dataset utilities", hence a TSO module name of IKJEBxxx, etc.).
+When first released, TSO module names outside of SVCs always had the "prefix" IKJ, in some cases followed by the second and third letters of an associated pre-TSO functional group (IEA = original functional group of "supervisor", hence a TSO module name of IKJEAxxx, IEB = original functional group of "dataset utilities", hence a TSO module name of IKJEBxxx, etc.).